daronphang/coding_resources/databases/overview.md

 ## Non-Relational Database Management System:
 Allows you to organize information in looser fashion such as email texts, customer surveys, random social media information, etc. Ability to expose to powerful business intelligence systems that will analyze data with AI algorithms for machine learning.
 Can also structure data later and works with JSON format.
+Tables are also known as Collections.

 ### Advantages:
 - **Excellent for handling 'big data' analytics**: Support speed and efficiency of server operations while offering capacity to work with large data.